Related Topics:

 Integrated Student Supports

-Multi-Tiered System of Supports (MTSS) in Iowa, also known as Response to Intervention or RtI, is an every-education decision-making framework of evidence-based practices in instruction and assessment that addresses the needs of all students.
-As an every-education process, MTSS allows educators to judge the overall health of their educational system by examining data on the educational system as well as identifying students who need additional supports.
-Those supports are provided in both small group and individual settings and are monitored to ensure they support all learners demonstrate proficiency in the Iowa Core standards and leave school ready for life.
+Educators use different data aggregates to evaluate the overall health of their educational system and identify students who need additional support, remedial or accelerative.
+Those supports are provided in both small group and individual settings and are monitored to ensure they support all learners in demonstrating proficiency in the Iowa Core standards and that learners leave school ready for life.

 Many Iowa schools are successfully implementing components of MTSS.
 Together, we will move MTSS to consistent statewide implementation in every Iowa classroom.